-- We have links with local PCSO’s and we do our best to make sure young people are safe in the area surrounding MYZ when they leave.
+We have links with local PCSOs and we do our best to make sure young people are safe in the area surrounding MYZ when they leave.

-We do not discriminate against people with a criminal record is invited to take part in a tracing interview which gives an applicant the chance to explain their record and what positive changes they have made.
-A decision will be made on the same day as to whether to move forward with the application process.
+Anyone with a criminal record is invited to take part in a tracing interview which gives an applicant the chance to explain their record and what positive changes they have made.
+A decision will be made as to whether to move forward with the application process.

 You can read more about our Policy on Recruitment of Ex-Offenders here.